NikKowPHP/social-brain/chapters/chapter-3.md

 #### **The Practice: The Conductor's Breath**

 Your first tool as a conductor is learning how to skillfully apply this biological brake.
 It's about moving from a state of automatic reaction to intentional regulation.
+The Conductor's Breath is the emergency brake for your nervous system.

 **1. Develop Interoception (The System Monitor).**
 In programming, you have monitors to track system status.
 Interoception is the skill of monitoring your own internal state.
 The hijack doesn’t start with angry words; it starts with a physical error message: a tightening in your chest, a clenching in your jaw, heat in your face.
 Your "Field Work" is to become an expert at noticing these subtle system alerts.